 “From the pages of The Saturday Evening Post comes this picture of the girl who — and cinema sleuths can fill in much to fill that out.
 From an accumulation of interviews, with photographers, directors, film studio officials and Missy M herself, Martin slicks away at the various comments, observations and fact-finding to bring out a personality that has had the most, sensational publicity to date.
 Her dumb-blonde sayings, her sincerity and honesty, her ambition to be a recognized actress, what makes her a sex ball, her marriage to Joe Di Maggio, her holdouts on the studio-these get a run through from the gallery while Missy M at the Actors’ Studio, after her incorporation (and its resulting contracts), with Sir Laurence Oliver offer their prediction of the New Girl to come.
 A breeze through on a contemporary Monroe doctrine, this should pamper the most public of tastes.”

-The next book is clearly the most important in the Monroe litany written while she was alive.
-Marilyn Monroe A Biography by Maurice Zolotow, 1960 Harcourt, Brace and Company.
 Zolotow was Monroe’s first serious biographer.
 He was the drama critic of Theatre Arts and a regular contributor to the Sunday drama section of The New York Times and tackled his subject as objectively as he could.
 He interviewed many people associated with Marilyn and spent time interviewing Marilyn herself.
-Zolotow was the first biographer to find the real person behind the star factory created Marilyn and untangle half-truths and outright fabrications about her early life.
+Zolotow was the first biographer to find the real person behind the star factory that created Marilyn and untangle half-truths and outright fabrications about her early life.
 It is an indispensable book for anyone who wants to understand Marilyn.
-This was not an authorized biography and Marilyn regretted cooperating with Zolotow as she would not ever sign a copy of the book if she was presented a copy by a fan.
+This was not an authorized biography and Marilyn regretted cooperating with Zolotow as she would not ever sign the book if she was presented a copy by a fan.
 Zolotow was concerned that Monroe would sue him after publication, but she never did.
 Copies of the book are not difficult to find and was reprinted in paperback and updated in 1990, 28 years after her death.
 A first edition with dustjacket will run from $25 – 50.

-The final book that was written about Marilyn Monroe while she was alive is: Marilyn Monroe Her Own Story by George Carpozi, 1961, Belmont Books.
+The final book that was written about Marilyn Monroe while she was living is: Marilyn Monroe Her Own Story by George Carpozi, (1961, Belmont Books).
 A small paperback in which Carpozi, a newspaper writer spent one day interviewing Marilyn Monroe.
 He also interviewed dozens of people associated with her and read all the previous articles that he could to form this biography.
 It recounts her life and career in a standard fashion and is not too difficult to find, a first edition will sell for between $15 – 35.